best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Here we've refactored the repetitive code into a function to get odd numbers, called `get_odd`.
 If the functionality of `get_odd` needs to be modified, it now need only be done once.
-Additionally, this code is now more concise and it's purpose is easier to interpret.
+Additionally, this code is more concise and it's purpose is easier to interpret.

 If two slightly different tasks must be carried out, you might approach this in one of two ways: